January 17, 2019

 The increasing complexity of information technology means that there is an increasing need for companies to emphasize communication skills.
 Hiring technical staff means your company can easily communicate what you have to offer, even if your products and services are considered complicated for the general population.

-The BLS under the U.S. Department of Labor is a good source of technical writing jobs statistics.
+The Occupational Outlook Handbook and the BLS under the U.S. Department of Labor is a good source of technical writing jobs statistics.
 The BLS expects the employment growth for technical writers to increase 11 percent by 2026.
 In 2016, there were 52,400 job opportunities for writers in the technical field.
 Most of these job openings also offer short-term on-site job training.
+Technical writers can work full-time or part-time and are often an integral part of huge tech companies including Microsoft and Apple.

 Experienced technical writers are subject matter experts that make complex technical information easier to understand for the everyday individual.
 They offer web-based product support and detailed instructions on how to use company products and services.
 They also provide online help in the form of FAQ web pages and e-learning tools.